Shalloch-on-Minnoch Walk

 |

-The hike up the east ridge was just what I
+The hike up the east ridge was just what

-expected with great views all around.
-Note
+I expected with great views all around.

-on the west side.
+the right on the west side.

 |